-Here, GA will come in action and sometimes you can take help of search console to find the technical leaks.
+Here, GA will come in action, and sometimes you can take help of search console to find the technical leaks.

 Once you get to know how the page is performing, you’ll be able to decide goals & strategies to accomplish them.

 I have prepared a checklist to identify your current metrics so that you can improve them.
-It’s simple so that anyone who is a bit familiar with analytics & webmasters tools can perform an audit to identify the current situation of your landing page.
+It’s simple so that anyone a bit familiar with analytics & webmasters tools can perform an audit to identify the current situation of your landing page.

 Step 2: Heatmaps Analysis